ypriverol/github-paper/document/manuscript.md

 highlight that the code is freely available in, for example, GitHub, together with any other relevant outputs that may have been deposited.
-In our experience, this openness substantially increases your chances of getting the paper accepted for publication.
-Journal editors and reviewers have the opportunity to reproduce your findings during the manuscript review process, increasing their confidence in your results.
+In our experience, this openness substantially increases the chances of getting the paper accepted for publication.
+Journal editors and reviewers have the opportunity to reproduce findings during the manuscript review process, increasing confidence in the reported results.
 In addition, once the paper is published, your work can be reproduced by other members of the scientific community, which can increase citations and foster opportunities for further discussion and collaboration.